rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

-**Google Analytics Support**
+**👉 Google Analytics Support**

 You can add and configure Google Analytics UTM tracking codes to your product URLs.

 It will allow you to measure the effectiveness of marketing channels in Google Analytics.

-**Track Products With Facebook Pixel**
+**👉 Track Products With Facebook Pixel**

 You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook Dynamic Shop using this plugin.